 How regular feedback helps managers with talent mapping

-2021 has been an exhausting year for managers and HR teams.
+The past two years have been an exhausting time for managers and HR teams.
 The Great Resignation.
 Workplace stress at an all-time high.
 Employee engagement falling for the first time in 11 years.
 A tonne of additional fallout from the impact of Covid-19.
 That’s why it’s important, now more than ever, to better understand your people through talent mapping.
 You can see where skills lie and how you can help develop staff.

 But how do you know where to invest?
 There are the obvious shining stars, but what about those rough diamonds?
 How do they fit into your talent mapping program?